 Crime and Safety.

 Apart from recent unfortunate events, there is a generally high rate of crime in Mali due to political instability, especially petty crime.
 If travelling in Mali you should exercise caution, keep a close eye on your belongings and be aware of your surroundings.
-There is no reason to blow this out of proportion and keep this from letting you travel here, just be a little more aware of things than you normally would be at home.
+There is no reason to blow this out of proportion and keep this from letting you travel here, just take reasonable and sensible precautions for your personal security and safety and be a little more aware of things than you normally would be at home.

 The police do maintain a high presence in some areas, particularly the larger towns and cities, and it is important to have your passport and papers on you at all times as odds are they will check.